umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Type-Not-Found/index.md

 After the Document Type have been saved again make a new deploy and you will see that the deploy will go through.

-and the environment will be green and the deploy have successfully gone through without any errors.
+The environment will be green and the deployment has successfully gone through without any errors.